garcias/rst-archive/notebook.md

         nav = page.xpath('.//span/table')[0]
         nav.getparent().getparent().remove(nav.getparent())
 ```

+## Grab links and subtopic headings in page

 Search for all `<a>`s that have href, and collect both the `@href` and text.
 Do the same for `<a>`s that have name property, and collect their `@name` and text; these are subtopic headings.